Silent Auction 2025 is Now Open! View Items & Bid

 June 30 – July 26, 2026

 Explosive and electric, Cagney brings Hollywood legend James Cagney to the stage through rhythm, song, and movement, celebrating his classic cinematic style.
-Directed by Bay Street Theater’s Associate Artistic Director Will Pomerantz (Evita, Ragtime at Bay Street Theater) and produced in association with Riki Kane Larimer, this high-energy dance musical captures the grit, charisma, and swagger that made Cagney an icon of the silver screen.
+Directed by Bay Street Theater’s Associate Artistic Director Will Pomerantz (Evita, Ragtime at Bay Street Theater), executive produced by Kate Edelman Johnson and produced in association with Riki Kane Larimer, this high-energy dance musical captures the grit, charisma, and swagger that made Cagney an icon of the silver screen.

 Featuring music and lyrics by Robert Creighton and Christopher McGovern and a book by Peter Colley, Cagney The Musical blends original songs with beloved tunes by George M. Cohan, paying tribute to Cagney’s vaudeville roots and patriotic flair.
 From the intensity of his performances to the precision of his tap dancing, this vibrant production celebrates the drive and discipline behind one of Hollywood’s most unforgettable stars.